FrickTobias/BLR/README.md

 # Barcode-Linked Reads Analysis

 ## Usage
-Create a working directory in which to run the analysis.

-    mkdir workdir

-Create soft links for the gzipped fastq files to analyze in the `workdir` folder for read 1 and 2.
-Note that the  must have the names
-`reads.1.fastq.gz` and `reads.2.fastq.gz`

-    ln -s $PWD/path/to/sample.R1.fastq.gz workdir/reads.1.fastq.gz
-    ln -s $PWD/path/to/sample.R2.fastq.gz workdir/reads.2.fastq.gz

-Make a copy of the `config.yaml` file and enter the path to your reference genome.

-    cp config.yaml workdir/

-Activate your enviroment
+After installation, activate your Conda environment:

     conda activate blr

+Choose a name for the analysis.
+It will be `workdir` in this example.
+Create the analysis directory with this command:

+    blr init --reads1=path/to/sample.R1.fastq.gz workdir

+Note that BLR expects paired-end reads.
+However, only the path to the R1 file needs to be provided.
+The R2 file will be found automatically.

+Then, you may need to edit the configuration file `workdir/config.yaml`, in particular to enter the path to your reference genome.

-Change into the `workdir` folder, and run the pipeline using snakemake, indicating your intended target.
-In this example, the full pipeline is run.
+Finally, change into the `workdir` folder and run the pipeline:

     blr run reads.1.final.fastq.gz reads.2.final.fastq.gz

 ## Install and Setup